Treating Sports Injuries With Chiropractic Care

 - Ongoing care is frequently seen in athletes or “weekend warriors” who are trying to maintain peak performance but aren’t as pressed to get back into action as athletes seeking acute care.
 These are often maintenance treatments that take place on a semi-regular schedule.
 They serve to keep the body in proper alignment and ensure that the joints don’t lock up.
 Ongoing care treatments include adjustments, exercises, and other treatments prescribed by the chiropractor.

 - New care for old injuries.
 This is a situation where an old injury that was never treated or wasn’t treated properly flares up years, even decades, later.
 The chiropractor will want a detailed history of the injury, including how it happened, care received between then and now, what (if anything) has been done to manage it, and how much use the area receives now.
 Only after this history has been taken and an examination performed can the chiropractor develop a treatment plan.
 The short-term goal in these situations is to relieve the pain as quickly as possible for the patient, but the long-term goal is to correct the problem at its root cause if that can be done.
 Depending on the injury and its severity, treatment will follow the same patterns as acute and ongoing care: ice, rest, adjustments, exercises, and treatments.

 Chiropractic Care Is More Than Pain Management

-While pain is generally the driving force behind seeking chiropractic care, pain relief is not the only benefit athletes receive.
+While pain is generally the driving force behind seeking chiropractor st paul services, pain relief is not the only benefit athletes receive.
 Proper treatment has been shown to reduce inflammation and speed healing because of the strain removed from the injured area.
 Besides restoring function to muscles, nerves, joints, and ligaments, patients are able to use the injured part of their body sooner than they could if they did not receive treatment and keep the body moving.